SilasStokes/pymessage_gpt_bot/README.md

 ## General Todo:
-- [ ] EmojipastaBot is installed incorrectly - I want to install it in the virtual environment instead of as a top level folder.
-- [ ] Write a script that will set up py-imessage-shortcuts and Emojipastabots since they aren't hosted on pip.
 - [ ] push changes to imessage_reader to the repo.
-- [ ] Allow the parsing of a contacact file so the names associated with the phone number can be known.
+- [ ] Allow the parsing of a contact file so the names associated with the phone number can be known.
 - [ ] both scripts work exactly the same way, see if i can generalize more
+- [x] EmojipastaBot is installed incorrectly - I want to install it in the virtual environment instead of as a top level folder.